PySimpleGUI/PySimpleGUI/DemoPrograms/readme.md

 Programs in this folder have a range of uses and reasons for existing

-* Demonstrate a particualar PySimpleGUI Element / Feature (Tables, Trees, Buttons)
+* Demonstrate a particular PySimpleGUI Element / Feature (Tables, Trees, Buttons)
 * Design patterns are "official" ways to get something done (Multiple windows)
-* Integrate PySimpleGUI with another package / technology (OpenCv, Matplotlib)
+* Integrate PySimpleGUI with another package / technology (OpenCV, Matplotlib)
 * Assemble PySimpleGUI elements in a useful way (Bar graphs, games)
 * Additional user code that enable new functionality (ANSI color strings)
 * How to deal with common GUI problems (work requiring lots of time)

+## Demo Program Browser

+The best way to work with these demos is to use the Demo Program Browser.
+You'll find installation instructions in the Cookbook.
+This browser will enable you to search by filename and also enable you to search inside the demos, a particularly powerful capability.

 ## Coding Conventions